Meet the Northern Lights in Greenland

 Day 2:

-Excursion to the Ice Sheet (optional).
 Flight from Kangerlussuaq to Ilulissat.
+Town walk.
 Welcome dinner in Ilulissat

 The day begins with breakfast and a chance to enjoy the quiet morning in Kangerlussuaq, where reindeer roam near the settlement and ravens circle above the open landscape.

 The flight to Ilulissat takes less than an hour but brings you into an entirely different world – a vibrant town perched on the edge of one of the world’s most active glaciers.
 “Ilulissat” means “icebergs,” and the name becomes very real quickly.
 The town lies directly on Disko Bay near the mouth of Ilulissat Icefjord, where colossal icebergs drift out into the bay.
-After arrival and check-in at the comfortable Hotel Arctic – Greenland’s most famous hotel – another welcome dinner awaits.
+After arrival and check-in at the comfortable Hotel Arctic – Greenland’s most famous hotel – we go an a town walk.

 This time, you’ll enjoy a delicious meal at the hotel, with views over Disko Bay, and perhaps a stroll afterward to see if the northern lights grace Ilulissat’s night sky.